andrewfstratton/quandoscript/headless_blocks.md

       - boxes are added differently...
       - block generator isn't included...yet
     - note that Block/line number is the Block Id

+## In progress

+0. Create generator for editor

 5. Menu
 6. Toggle --> likely automatic from menu, when only two options, with possible override either way